 Identify the key issues behind the dispute.
-Track events that happened before the dispute and try and clarify any misunderstandings.
+Keep track of events that happened before the dispute and try and clarify any misunderstandings.
 Read contractual obligations carefully to ensure you have understood the scope of what was agreed.
 Your contract may have specifically addressed how disputes must be resolved.

-Use our dispute resolution referral tool to understand which service you should contact to help with your dispute.
+Use our dispute assistance finder to understand which service you should contact to help with your dispute.

-The complaints office or avenue you choose will depend on the nature of the complaint.
+The service you choose will depend on the nature of your situation.

 The Queensland Small Business Commissioner (QSBC) may be able to assist tenants and landlords to informally resolve commercial lease disputes.
 This may include free mediation for eligible small business tenancy disputes and affected lease disputes if you can demonstrate you have made a genuine attempt to resolve the dispute.

 Disputes over the supply of goods and services are handled by the: